filekit-co/wikitoday-front/src/lib/data/2023-08-04/Blackpink-s-Jisoo-an/EN-US.md

 ---
-title: 'Blackpink's Jisoo and Ahn Bo Hyun Confirm Relationship: Impact on the K-pop Industry'
+title: 'Blackpink''s Jisoo and Ahn Bo Hyun Confirm Relationship: Impact on the K-pop Industry'
-description: 'The K-pop industry is known to be very pressurized, with demanding fans and management companies trying to monitor every aspect of a singer's life, so BLACKPINK's admission of a relationship has shaken up the K-pop world.'
+description: 'The K-pop industry is known to be very pressurized, with demanding fans and management companies trying to monitor every aspect of a singer''s life, so BLACKPINK''s admission of a relationship has shaken up the K-pop world.'
 category: 'Entertainment'
 keywords: '안보현,지수 안보현,안보현 지수'
 date: '2023-08-04'